-Fig 4. shows the instrumental (uncalibrated) b magnitude from a sequence of 25 images of an R = 16 magnitude object discovered by MODEST in February 2009.
-The object is not in the public Space Command catalog.
-Our orbit as determined from CTIO 0.9-m observations has eccentricity = 0.05, mean motion = 1.027, and inclination = 14.08 degrees.
-The magnitudes on Fig 4 are from the CTIO 0.9-m.
+Fig 4. shows the instrumental (uncalibrated) b magnitude from a sequence of 25 images of an object discovered by MODEST in February 2009.
+These magnitudes are from the CTIO 0.9-m.
 There is clear periodic variation in the object's brightness by almost 0.75 magnitudes, or a factor of 2 in brightness.

 Fig 4.
 Instrumental, uncalibrated, b magnitudes as determined from a sequence of 25 images of a GEO object obtained with the CTIO 0.9-m in February, 2009.
 Two images were rejected due to contamination by cosmic rays and star streaks.
-A periodic variation in the object's 'b' brightness is clearly visible.
+A periodic variation in the object's brightness is clearly visible.